 There are many other opportunities for spiritual growth and ministry at Kingswood including summer ministry teams, worship bands, and more.
-For additional information about spiritual life at Kingswood, please refer to the Student Handbook. (http://www.kingswood.edu/campuslife/PDF/Student %20Handbook %202013-2014.pdf)
+For additional information about spiritual life at Kingswood, please refer to the Student Handbook (www.kingswood.edu/campus-life/student-handbook).